BYD Shark 6 early review and buyer's guide

 The 29 kWh battery powers two AC electric motors, one for each end, and that’s what’s driving the wheels under the majority of driving conditions.
 Total power output of the two motors is 321kW.
 That’s class-leading.
 As in, 78 per cent more power than the Ranger Wildtrak halo ute.
 And being electric motors, the power delivery is, virtually, instantaneous.

-If however, you put your foot down on a steep hill to overtake a truck, the turbo-petrol engine will kick in to both charge the battery to power the motors, but also provide drive at speeds above 70km/h.
+If you put your foot down on a steep hill to overtake a truck, the turbo-petrol engine will kick in to both charge the battery to power the motors, but also provides drive at speeds above 70km/h. up until that point, according to BYD, the battery is powering the motors to turn the wheels, preferencing the front until additional rear drive is needed.

 The combustion engine does drive the front wheels above 70km/h, but not having a gearbox to sync the road speed with the flywheel, there is simply a clutch that can only be engaged at the low-RPM/high road-speed threshold.